Terms & Conditions

 9.9 FT may assign any benefit or transfer, delegate or sub-contract any of its duties or obligations under this Agreement without the prior written consent of Institutional Member.
 Institutional Member shall not assign any benefit or transfer, delegate or sub-contract any of their duties or obligations under this Agreement to any third party without the prior written consent of FT.

-9.11 FT may at any time and at its sole discretion change, update or amend these Terms and Conditions and will do so by posting the same at #TermsAndConditions.
+9.11 FT may at any time and at its sole discretion change, update or amend these Terms and Conditions by posting a new version of these Terms and Conditions at Part B of http://the125.ft.com/#TermsAndConditions.

 10 DISPUTES AND GOVERNING LAW